14th TVyNovelas Awards

-The 14th TVyNovelas Awards is an Academy of special awards to the best soap operas and TV shows.
+The 14th TVyNovelas Awards were an academy of special awards to the best soap operas and TV shows.
 The awards ceremony took place on May 7, 1996 in Mexico D.F.
-The ceremony was televised in Mexico by El canal de las estrellas.
+The ceremony was televised in Mexico by Canal de las Estrellas.

 Erika Buenfil and Eduardo Santamarina hosted the show.
-Lazos de Amor won 7 awards, including Best Telenovela, the most for the evening.
+Lazos de Amor won 7 awards, the most for the evening, including Best Telenovela.
 Other winners La dueña and María la del barrio won 4 awards, Alondra and El premio mayor won 3 awards, Si Dios me quita la vida won 2 awards and Acapulco, cuerpo y alma and Bajo un mismo rostro won 1 each.